On the computation of $\pi$-flat outputs for differential-delay systems: Systems

 \begin{defn}[$\pi$-flatness] The system \eqref{sysF} is called \emph{$\pi$-flat} if there exist $\pi \in K[\delta]$ and matrices $P \in \Op^{m\times (n+m)}$ and $Q \in \Op^{(n+m)\times m}$ such that

 \end{defn}

-Equivalently, there exist a polynomial $\pi \in K[\delta]$ and matrices $P$ and $Q$ of suitable dimensions over the ring $\Op$, such that $\xi= \pi^{-1}Qy$, with $y= \pi^{-1}P\xi$ for all $\xi \in \Sig^{n+m}$, where $y\in \Sig^{m}$ is a $\pi$-flat output.
-In other words, $\pi$-flatness means that all the system variables can be expressed as linear combinations of $y$ and a finite number of its delays, advances and derivatives, in an invertible way, namely the matrix $\pi^{-1}P$ admits the matrix $\pi^{-1}Q$ as right-pseudo-inverse.
+Equivalently, there exist a polynomial $\pi \in K[\delta]$ and matrices $P$ and $Q$ of suitable dimensions over the ring $\Op$, such that $\xi= \pi^{-1}Qy$, with $y= \pi^{-1}P\xi$ for all $\xi \in \Beh$, where $y\in \Sig^{m}$ is a $\pi$-flat output.
+In other words, $\pi$-flatness means that all the system variables can be expressed as linear combinations of $y$ and a finite number of its delays, advances and derivatives (see Section~\ref{sec:motplan}), in an invertible way, namely the matrix $\pi^{-1}P$ admits the matrix $\pi^{-1}Q$ as right-inverse.

 If $\pi \in K$, then the system is simply called \emph{flat} and $y$ a flat output.